devotedmikae/devotedmikae/README.md

 Topics about angels, demons, mythical creatures and robots.

-Things that have chromatic, holographic, iridescent and raindbow in effects.
+Things that have chromatic, holographic, iridescent and rainbow effects.

 </details>